smikhalevski/doubter/README.md

 // → Shape<any>
 ```

-You can use `any` to create shapes that are unconstrained at runtime but constrained at compile time:
+Use `any` to create shapes that are unconstrained at runtime but constrained at compile time:

 ```ts
 d.any<{ foo: string }>();
 // → Shape<{ foo: string }>
 ```

-You can create a shape that is constrained by the narrowing predicate:
+Create a shape that is constrained by the narrowing predicate:

 ```ts
 d.any((val): val is string => typeof val === 'string');